serkansulun/serkansulun.github.io/_posts/2023-8-8-emotion4midi.md

 ![](/images/epia/clone.jpg)
 <figcaption style="text-align: center; font-style: italic; font-size: smaller; margin-top: -20px;">Unfortunately I forgot to ask for the consent of the presenter, so her face can't be shown.</figcaption>

-I also would like to thank the organizers of EPIA 2023 for the prize money, which I've already spent on swimming with the sharks in the Azores:
+I also would like to thank the organizers of EPIA 2023 for the prize money, which I've already spent on swimming with the sharks in Azores:

 ![](/images/epia/shark.jpg)
 <!-- ![](/images/epia/shark1.jpg) -->